 Based on the response, the review is in compliance with this section.
 Document and upload all documents used to make your determination below.

 This project is not located in or does not affect a Coastal Zone as defined in the state Coastal Management Plan.
-The project is located 71,479 feet from the coastal zone.
 The project is in compliance with the Coastal Zone Management Act.

-PR-RGRW-04151-W CZM.pdf
+PR-RGRW-04036-W CZM.pdf